BauplanLabs/quack-reduce/README.md

 | S3_SECRET | str  | Secret key for AWS access                            | wJalr/bPxRfiCYEXAMPLEKEY  |
 | S3_BUCKET | str  | Bucket to host the data (must be unique) | my-duck-bucket-130dcqda0u |

-This variables will be used by the setup script and the runner to communicate with AWS (S3 and Lambdas).
+These variables will be used by the setup script and the runner to communicate with AWS (S3 and Lambdas).
 Make sure the user has the permissions to:

 * create a bucket and upload files to it;
 * invoke the lambda that we create below.